iandunn/WordPress-Skeleton/README.md

 	* Subscribe To Comments, or similar?
 	* Formidable?
 	* Use Brian Petty's github mirror of the dotorg repo
-	* Also setup some kind of configuration management in the mu-plugin to make you own default settings
+* Also setup some kind of configuration management in the mu-plugin to make your own default settings
 * Maybe add reset-file-permissions.sh, and update instructions to move it above httpdocs and update paths
-* Akismet needs a ! entry in .gitignore?